 I intend to keep this site as simple as possible, for easy accessibility by people and programs alike, and also for my benefit.

-My work website is here: https://www.pathdependence.co.uk/ , it is overdue an update and upgrade.
+My work website is here: https://www.pathdependence.co.uk/ , it has been updated and upgraded, I should make more of that.

 This blog will have no posting schedule.